ericphanson/PyArrow.jl/README.md

 ## Installation

-This package uses [`PythonCall`](https://cjdoris.github.io/PythonCall.jl) to make [pyarrow](https://arrow.apache.org/docs/python/index.html) and [pandas](https://pandas.pydata.org/) available from within Julia.
+This package uses [`PythonCall`](https://cjdoris.github.io/PythonCall.jl) to make [pyarrow](https://arrow.apache.org/docs/python/index.html) available from within Julia.
 Unsurprisingly, pyarrow and its dependencies need to be installed in order for this to work and PyArrow.jl will attempt to install when the package is built: this should happen more or less automatically via [`CondaPkg`](https://github.com/cjdoris/CondaPkg.jl).
 You can configure various options via `CondaPkg`.

 See [Arrow.jl](https://github.com/apache/arrow-julia) for a pure-Julia alternative.
+PyArrow.jl can be useful for testing cross-language interoperability for Arrow.jl-powered serialization.

 ## Usage